mirko-verardo/md2sl_thesis_mv/README.md

 ## TODO

-- testing can exit with status code equal to 0 (ok) but with program that captures and writes exceptions on stderr
-    - solved with more specific prompt
 - specific test for some formats (JSON)
     - I have to produce specific c code to apply test
     - I have to create specific test case linked to each input file
+- dynamic analysis for vulnerability assessment
+    - integrate sanitizers with tester (hopefully)
+    - vulnerability assessment at run-time
+    - fuzzing
-- c code static analysis for vulnerabilities checking (new agent)
+- static analysis (completed)
+    - new agent
-    - integration of tool like Bandit (code python analysis)
+    - integration of CodeQL tool
-    - search for ready c tool
+    - vulnerability assessment at build-time with advanced analysis (abstract syntax trees, control-flow graphs, ...)
+    - less important for parsing than dynamic analysis
-- sage metric paper
+- sage metric (paper)
 - better log management

 ## Static Analysis Tool